 We're the University of the Year for Teaching Quality (The Sunday Times Good University Guide 2020) and we're committed to providing you with an excellent student experience this autumn.

-We’re working hard to make sure you have a high quality learning experience and that you join us on a safe campus with a comprehensive package of support in place, alongside a vibrant and fun-filled welcome!
+We’re working hard to make sure you have a high quality learning experience and that you join us with a comprehensive package of support in place, alongside a vibrant and fun-filled welcome!

 Your learning experience

-You’ll be taught through small-group seminars, workshop and practical sessions on campus with social distancing measures in place.
-You’ll also have access to specialist learning facilities such as laboratories and arts studios, as well as learning spaces and libraries on campus.
+If you're studying a government-designated essential course, you’ll be taught through small-group seminars, workshop and practical sessions on campus with social distancing measures in place.
+You’ll also have access to specialist learning facilities such as laboratories and arts studios, as well as learning spaces on campus.